werk/cellular/README.md

 # cellular
-A DSL for cellular automaton running on the GPU using Margolus neighborhood
+A DSL for cellular automata running on the GPU using Margolus neighborhoods